Migration data in Europe

 - eu-LISA (European Agency for the operational management of large-scale information technology systems in the area of freedom, security and justice): responsible for the operational management of the central components of the second-generation Schengen Information System (SIS II), the Visa Information System (VIS) and EURODAC (fingerprint database).
 For a list of eu-LISA data and reports, see >

-The Knowledge Centre on Migration and Demography (KCMD) - a European Commission initiative on better knowledge management for sound EU policy making.
+The Knowledge Centre on Migration and Demography (KCMD) is a European Commission initiative on better knowledge management for sound EU policy making.
 To strengthen the Commission’s overall response to the opportunities and challenges presented by migration, the KCMD aims to be the point of reference to support the work of Commission services and Member States on migration and related issues.
 The KCMD maintains two data portals:

 - Migration Data Catalogue - an inventory of dataset descriptions made available by international organizations, European institutions and bodies (notably the European Commission and EU agencies) and some Member States.
 Many of the datasets present national data aggregated at European level, some relate only to one EU Member State, while others have global coverage.
 For each dataset, the catalogue presents a summary description, a link to the dataset, and key metadata information (e.g. geographical and temporal coverage, and frequency of update) representing an outline of key strengths and limitations.
 Efforts to expand the catalogue will continue, adding new datasets as they become available.